 Would you like to add placeholder text to fields in your forms?
-Placeholder text can help guide your users, either providing instructions or showing an example format.
+Placeholder text can help guide your users in filling out your forms, either by providing instructions or showing an example format.

 Why Use Placeholder Text?

 Placeholder text can be especially useful because even though it appears inside a field, the field will still be considered empty until the user adds their own text.

 Below, we’ll cover the most popular reasons for using placeholder text.

-Show Users Example Input
+Showing Users Example Input

 For example, you’ll often see sites using placeholder text to demonstrate the expected format for a phone field.

-Hide Field Labels
+Hiding Field Labels

-However, field labels (the text that says “Name”, “Email”, “Message”, etc) provide really valuable instruction to your visitors.
-In many cases, it’s the only way a user will know what to put in each field.
+However, field labels (the text that says “Name,” “Email,” “Message,” etc.) provide really valuable instructions to your visitors.
+In many cases, it’s the only way users will know what to put in each field.

-Require Users to Select a Dropdown Field Option
+Requiring Users to Select a Dropdown Field Option

-When you first set up a Dropdown field, the first option will be selected by default.
+When you set up a Dropdown field using the Classic style, the first option will be selected by default.

-Add Placeholder Text to Input Fields
+Adding Placeholder Text to Input Fields

 For our example, we’ll add placeholder text to an Email field.

-Add Placeholder Text to Dropdown Fields
+Adding Placeholder Text to Dropdown Fields

 That’s it!
 You can now add placeholder text to your form fields.